 Issues concerning spousal support or alimony understandably raise significant anxiety and, sometimes, disagreement between couples entering into a divorce.
 Whether a spouse expects to pay support or receive it, the financial obligations represent a continuing connection to a spouse—one that, in some cases, can last for years after a divorce is finalized.

-With more than 25 years of practice in the area of divorce and family law at Chase, Berenstein and Murray, Counselors at Law, I have learned to approach spousal support disputes pragmatically in order to benefit my clients for both the short and long term.
+With more than 25 years of practice in the area of divorce and family law, our attorneys have learned to approach spousal support disputes pragmatically in order to benefit our clients for both the short and long term.
 Strategic counsel is required because spousal support can incite strong reactions from both spouses in a divorce.
-As a seasoned Burlingame spousal support attorney, I represent people throughout the Bay Area seeking to ensure that, regardless of their relative financial position, their legal rights are protected both during and following divorce proceedings.
+As seasoned Burlingame spousal support attorneys, we represent people throughout the Bay Area seeking to ensure that, regardless of their relative financial positions, their legal rights are protected both during and following divorce proceedings.

 We can set-up a confidential consultation to discuss your case as soon as you call (650) 516-4777!